optimacare/OasisAzureDeployment/README.md

    5. Click **Access control (IAM)** and then **Add role assignment** in **Grant access to this resource**.
    6. Select **Owner** and click **Next**.
    7. Click **+ Select members**.
-   8. Paste the name you copied in former step.
+   8. Paste the service principal name you copied in former step into the search field.
    9. Select the name in the list and click **Select**.
    10. Click **Next** and then **Review + assign**.

 We do now have our resource group created and a pipeline ready.
 Please note that if you add another resource group you need to repeat step 3 and 4.

-## Deploy the platform
+## 3.3 - Deploy the platform

 Let's deploy the infrastructure and oasis: